Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

   setup with ArchLinux.
 * [This other post][other_OS] will compare several OS I considered or tried for my NAS.
+* You can use [this script][autoshutdown] if you want to shutdown your server when it is not in use.
+Feel free to give feedback or contribute if you want to add feature.

 [build_nas]:   2016-11-12-building-a-cheap-nas.html
 [other_OS]:    2016-12-03-choosing-the-OS.html